Warmth and competence in human-agent cooperation: Discussion

 Preference elicitation is a vital addition to interactive applications of deep reinforcement learning.
 Incentivized partner choices can help test whether new algorithms represent innovations people would be motivated to adopt.
-Though self report can introduce a risk of experimenter demand, we also find a close correspondence between stated and revealed preferences, suggesting that the preferences individuals self-report in interactions with agents are not entirely ``cheap talk'' \citep{farrell1995talk}.
+Though self report can introduce a risk of experimenter demand, we also find a close correspondence between stated and revealed preferences, suggesting that the preferences individuals self-report in interactions with agents are not entirely ``cheap talk''~\cite{farrell1995talk}.
 Stated preferences thus represent a low-cost addition to studies that can still strengthen interaction research over sole reliance on objective measures of performance or accuracy.
-Overall, preference elicitation may prove especially important in contexts where objective metrics for performance are poorly defined or otherwise inadequate (e.g., \citep{ravuri2021skilful}).
-In a similar vein, subjective preferences may serve as a valuable objective for optimization.\footnote{Of course, this approach carries risk.
-As recognized by Charles Goodhart and Marilyn Strathern, ``when a measure becomes a target, it ceases to be a good measure'' \citep{strathern1997improving}.} Future studies can investigate the viability of such an approach.
+Overall, preference elicitation may prove especially important in contexts where objective metrics for performance are poorly defined or otherwise inadequate (e.g.,~\cite{ravuri2021skilful}).
+In a similar vein, subjective preferences may serve as a valuable objective for optimization.
+Deep learning researchers have recently begun exploring approaches of this kind.
+For example, some scientists attribute the recent success of large language models, including the popular system ChatGPT~\cite{schulman2022chatgpt}, to their use of ``reinforcement learning from human feedback'' (RLHF) methods.
+Given a pre-trained model, RLHF applies reinforcement learning to fine-tune the final layers of the model, optimizing for reward calculated from simulated human preferences.
+Of course, these optimization methods carry their own risks.
+As recognized by Charles Goodhart and Marilyn Strathern, ``when a measure becomes a target, it ceases to be a good measure''~\cite{goodhart1984problems,strathern1997improving}.
+Future studies can investigate the viability of such approaches.

 Nonetheless, preferences are not a panacea.
-Measuring subjective preferences can help focus algorithmic development on people's direct experience with agents, but does not solve the fundamental problem of value alignment—the ``question of how to ensure that AI systems are properly aligned with human values and how to guarantee that AI technology remains properly amenable to human control'' \citep{gabriel2021challenge}.
-In his extensive discussion of value alignment, Gabriel [30] identifies shortcomings with both ``objective'' metrics and subjective preferences as possible foundations for alignment.
+Measuring subjective preferences can help focus algorithmic development on people's direct experience with agents, but does not solve the fundamental problem of value alignment—the ``question of how to ensure that AI systems are properly aligned with human values and how to guarantee that AI technology remains properly amenable to human control''~\cite{gabriel2021challenge}.
+In his extensive discussion of value alignment, Gabriel~\cite{gabriel2021challenge} identifies shortcomings with both ``objective'' metrics and subjective preferences as possible foundations for alignment.
 Developers should continue to engage with ethicists and social scientists to better understand how to align AI with values like autonomy, cooperation, and trustworthiness.